A Wasserstein index of dependence for random measures

-We conclude this section with some intuition on the definition of a tractable distance $\mathcal{D}$ on the laws of completely random vectors.
-We observe that thanks to the independence on disjoint sets, the distribution of a completely random vector $\crv$ is characterized by the set-wise evaluations $\{\crv(A)\}$, where $A$ spans over all Borel sets.
+Before considering technical aspects, let us first provide some intuition on the definition of a tractable distance $\mathcal{D}$ on the laws of CRVs.
+We observe that thanks to the independence on disjoint sets, the distribution of a CRV $\crv$ is characterized by the set-wise evaluations $\{\crv(A)\}$, where $A$ spans over all sets.
 The definition of $\mathcal{D}$ is then achieved through two conceptual steps.
 Since $\crv(A)$ takes values in $\R^d$, the first step consists in reducing the dimensionality of the problem by expressing the distance as a supremum over distances between finite-dimensional random objects, $\mathcal{D}(\crv^1, \crv^2) = \sup_{A} \mathcal{D}_d(\crv^1(A), \crv^2(A))$, where $\mathcal{D}_d$ indicates a distance between the laws of set-wise evaluations.
 The second step consists in choosing a distance $\mathcal{D}_d$ that allows for numerical evaluations.
-To this end, it is worth underlining that the density and the cumulative distribution function of $\crv(A)$ are usually intractable and its (infinitely divisible) distribution is specified through a L\'evy intensity $\nu_A(\cdot) = \alpha(A) \nu(\cdot)$ for some base measure $\alpha$ and some L\'evy measure $\nu$, which characterizes the distribution of $\crv(A)$ through its Laplace transform.
+To this end, it is worth underlining that the density and the cumulative distribution function of $\crv(A)$ are usually intractable and its (multivariate infinitely divisible) distribution is specified through a L\'evy intensity $\nu_A(\cdot) = \alpha(A) \nu(\cdot)$ for some base measure $\alpha$ with finite mass and some L\'evy measure $\nu$, which characterizes the distribution of $\crv(A)$ through its Laplace transform.
 More specifically, let $\Omega_d = [0, + \infty)^d \setminus \{ \bf{0} \}$.
 Then $\nu_A$ is the only measure on $\Omega_d$ that satisfies

 for every ${\bm \lambda} \in [0, + \infty)^d$ and for every set $A$.
 For this reason, the most natural choice is to define the distance directly on the L\'evy intensities. \\ When restricting to L\'evy intensities, the distance should allow for informative comparisons between measures with (i) unbounded mass, which is always the case under infinite activity, (ii) different support, which is crucial in our context since the L\'evy intensity under complete dependence has a degenerate support on the bisecting line, see Figure~\ref{fig:support}.
-We show that the extended Wassertstein distance $\mathcal{W}_*$ (Definition~\ref{def:extended_wass} below), introduced by \cite{FigalliGigli2010} and specialized to L\'evy measures in \cite{Guillen2019}, remarkably satisfies both these properties.
-This leads to the study of the following distance between the laws of completely random vectors:
+We show that the extended Wassertstein distance $\mathcal{W}_*$ (Definition~\ref{def:extended_wass} below), introduced by \citet{FigalliGigli2010} and specialized to L\'evy measures in \citet{Guillen2019}, remarkably satisfies both these properties.
+This leads to the study of the following distance between the laws of CRVs:

 where $\nu_A^1$ and $\nu_A^2$ are the L\'evy intensities of the corresponding CRVs, uniquely defined by \eqref{def:levy}, and $A$ spans over all sets.